Anita Bulath

-Anita Bulath (born 20 September 1983) is a Hungarian handballer.
+Anita Bulath (born 20 September 1983) is a former Hungarian handballer.

 Career

 Club

 She learned the basics of handball on the famous youth academy of Győri ETO KC, but she did not make any appearances for the team and in 1998 she was eventually transferred to Dunaferr.
 She made her senior debut in her new team in 2000, and won all possible domestic competitions during her spell at the club (3 championship, 2 cup titles).
 Her excellent performances caught the eyes of many major clubs and finally FCK Håndbold managed to secure her services.
-However, she left the club just after one season to join Zdravko Zovko-led Podravka Koprivnica.
+However, she left the club after just one season to join Zdravko Zovko-led Podravka Koprivnica.

-She became an important member of her new club, having achieved a back-to-back triumph both in the Croatian Championship and Croatian Cup in 2008 and 2009.
+She became an important member of her new club, having achieved back-to-back triumphs both in the Croatian Championship and Croatian Cup in 2008 and 2009.
 They also enjoyed a good run in EHF Cup Winners' Cup in 2008, where they only got knocked out in the semifinals by Larvik HK, which went to win the title that year.
 In August 2009, Podravka announced that due to the growing financial troubles of the club they cannot allow the high salaries, and they decided to release all foreigner players from the club to cut the wage bills.

 Bulath found her new home in Debrecen and quickly established herself as a key player.
 She played an important role in the 2010–11 EHF Champions League campaign, when Debreceni VSC reached the group stage of the competition for the first time in the club's history.